vostok/hercules/hercules-sentry-sink/README.md

 `sink.sender.throttling.rate.timeWindowMs` - time window in millis to apply event limit.
 Default value:  `60000` ms.

+### Timeout settings
+`sink.sender.connectionTimeoutMs` - timeout of connection for sending an event to Sentry.
+Default value: `1000` ms.

+`sink.sender.readTimeoutMs` - timeout of reading when an event is sent to Sentry.
+Default value: `5000` ms.

 ### Application context settings
 `context.environment` - id of environment